Richmond, British Columbia: Events

+Past Notable Events

-In 2002, Richmond hosted a tall ships festival which attracted an estimated 400,000 people to Steveston.
-The success of this event surpassed many expectations and caused traffic congestion in the usually quiet area.
-There was insufficient parking in the area, which gave locals the idea of selling "parking space" by using their driveways and front yards.
+In 2002, Richmond hosted a tall ships festival, which attracted an estimated 400,000 people to Steveston.
 Despite the event's popularity, there was a revenue shortfall and the city decided not to host the event again.

-Many indoor and outdoor art exhibitions are hosted by Richmond Arts Coalition (RAC) throughout the year.
-The Richmond Arts Strategy, passed in July 2004 by the City of Richmond, includes a proposal to promote communication between arts organizations and develop the Richmond arts community.
-In January 2005, a Board, mission, and mandate was established.
-On 1 November 2005, artists, art organizations, and patrons of the arts formed the Richmond Arts Coalition.
-The RAC hosts Richmond arts events, connect the public to artists and events, provide artist opportunities, nominate awards, fund performers to specific events, stimulate arts projects, and advocate for arts issues, performances, education, creation, and exhibition activities.

-During the summer weekends, an annual Richmond Night Market is held.
-Toys, clothes, cell phones, and food are available along with live entertainment.
-It is very popular and is usually crowded.

 Richmond also hosted the 2006 Gemini Awards, which were held at River Rock Casino.
 This marked the first time the ceremony had taken place on the West Coast, as it traditionally takes place in Toronto.

+During the 2010 Olympic Games, Richmond hosted an Olympic celebration zone called the O Zone at Minoru Park.
+The park featured outdoor viewing screens, stages for live performances, and various exhibitions.
+Minoru Arenas also hosted the Holland Heineken House, which included Dutch DJs and cultural events.

 Parks and recreation

+The Richmond Parks System divides it's 140 public parks into three categories: City, Community, and Neighbourhood parks.
+Of these parks, the city has designated ten as signature parks.
+These include:

+There are 12 recreational facilities in Richmond.
+They offer a range of amenities, including but not limited to gyms, ice rinks, and pools.
+These facilities include:

+An extensive trail system provides 136 kilometres of recreational trails in parks and 87 kilometres of on-road cycling paths.

+Richmond is also home to the Iona Beach Regional Park managed by Metro Vancouver.
+The park features a beach and a popular trail on top of a 4 km-long jetty that stretches into the Strait of Georgia.

 Sports

 Richmond is home to the Richmond Sockeyes Junior B hockey team.
+It also hosts the BC Thunder of the National Ringette League.
 Richmond also has two swim clubs: the Kigoos summer swimming club and the Richmond Rapids Swim Club.
 Richmond also has multiple soccer teams, under the name Richmond FC, ranging in ages and skill levels, from U4's to U18's, and from house divisions to elite programming.
 As of 1 October 2006, the middle arm of Richmond's Fraser River became home to both the UBC Thunderbirds varsity rowing program and St. George's School rowing program, with the completion of the new $6 million CAD John M.S.
 Lecky UBC Boathouse.
 In addition, this facility will also function to enhance participation in the sports of rowing and dragon boating for the greater community, including youth, adults, and rowing alumni.
 Richmond also has their own short track speed skating club, the Richmond Rockets and their own rugby union club, the Richmond Rugby Football Club.